Xheghun/Flim-Finder/README.md

 ## Film Finder

-An app displays a list of trending/popular movies
+An app displays a list of trending/popular movies using The Movie DB [API](https://api.themoviedb.org/)

 ## About
 this project demonstrates the use of modern android apis with emphasis on Coroutines & Dependency Injection.\